michaelcrass/simple_mp3_2_video/README.md

 This script creates a mp4-video.

-Input: 1 background image, 2 mp3-files
+Input: 1 background image, up to 2 mp3-files